 Trump questions if Joe Biden is ‘on cocaine’ in new rant about Mar-a-Lago documents case

-Former President Trump on Monday questioned whether President Biden is “on cocaine” in a shocking new rant denouncing his indictment in the Mar-a-Lago documents case.
+Former President Donald Trump on Monday questioned whether President Joe Biden is “on cocaine” in a shocking new rant denouncing his indictment in the Mar-a-Lago documents case.

 Seeking to capitalize on the scandal over cocaine found at the White House, Trump made the outlandish claim that Biden might be using illegal drugs while also repeating false claims that Biden ordered the search of his Florida resort home.